RyderBelserion/Alexandrite/README.md

 # Alexandrite
-A personal discord bot for my discord
+A self-hosted bot ready for any Discord!